 Throughout his career, Mr. Salmon has combined technical expertise with entrepreneurship and hands-on international business management emphasizing the development and commercialization of innovative foods and beverages, dietary supplements, nutritional additives and related packaging and food safety matters.

-Mr. Salmon is a U.S. citizen whose primary residence is in Ithaca, New York and secondary residence in Naples, Florida.
-He is married and has four children and three grandchildren.
+Mr. Salmon is a U.S. citizen whose primary residence is in Naples, Florida and secondary residence in Ithaca, NY.
+He is married and has four children and four grandchildren.
 He is very involved in the Ithaca community where he has served as Board Chair for the Tompkins County United Way, as well as Chair and member of various United Way committees (Personnel, Finance, Planning) and Board member of various not-for-profit social service organizations.